 This behavior takes away his power of controlling you through postponement and confusion, thus inviting him to come up with some new behavior to answer your actions.
 Here you have moved him to change, right?

-What if you still feel that you have no power whatsoever to implement this approach?
+What if you still feel that you have no power whatsoever to apply this approach?
 Or you feel that you can’t do anything that could frustrate him?
 Well, you need more than this article; you need to read “Passive Aggressive Husband,” and get all the support you can muster in order to push yourself to grow!

 BECAUSE if you don’t reach out and get some strong help, your marital situation will only get worst, you will lose your time and your energy doing the same thing that doesn’t help you now (“bear and grin,” perhaps?) and your promised change is not coming by itself.